butteredwaffles/tropebrowser/reference/notes.md

 `<h1 itemprop="headline" class="entry-title">Camera Abuse</h1>`

 ### Subpage Links
-Parent selector is `.subpage_links`, which is a `ul` containing all these links.
+Parent selector is `.subpage-links`, which is a `ul` containing all these links.
 It also contains the "create links" list, so using `.subpage_link` is a better selector in order to avoid catching pages that don't actually exist.
 Important to note that the page name ("Main") is the text of the `wrapper` span.
 The `spi` span is empty.
 ```
 <li>